mapbender/mapbender-documentation/en/book/translation.rst

 XLIFF-files for translations
 ****************************
 The translations can be stored in different formats.
-We use XLIFF-format.
-Symfony will take the xliff-loader to load and parse the file.
+We use XLIFF-format for Mapbender3.
+Symfony will take the XLIFF-loader to load and parse the file.

-This is how a translation file messages.de.xliff for german (de) could look like.
+This is how a translation file messages.de.xliff for german translation could look like.

 .. code-block:: yaml